It lies way far back from the nearest road, Jefferson Avenue, so most landlubbers have probably never even seen this building before.

 Making it to the roof was an accomplishment in itself, rewarded by a fairly unique view of the city.

-This roof would be amazing for nighttime chilling and slinging back the brewskis, but the hassle of having to come and go by water would make it almost prohibitive.
+This roof would've been great for nighttime chilling and slinging back the brewskis, but the hassle of having to come and go by water would make it almost prohibitive.
 Not to mention the circus climbing act to get up here.

 This building wasn't going to be around much longer anyway.
 It was demolished sometime prior to June 2014.